MikeTheReader/advent-of-code-2019/src/day-5/README.md

 What might be nice is to have something that parses the intcode (whether it's a single digit or the larger digit).
 That can return the command number, an array of parameter modes, and the number of spaces the command takes up (including the command itself -- so 2 for opcodes 3 and 4, and 4 for opcodes 1 and 2).

+## Implementation

+Opcode parser took longer than I thought.
+It might be that I'm brain-tired but removing the last two digits from a number seemed harder than it should have been.
+But, it works, so I'm going with it for now.

+Next part is to add tests and implement the 3 and 4 commands.

+Okay, that wasn't too tough.
+Had to move away from incrementing by 4 every time and just doing everything in a while loop until we hit 99.
+So now I've got the 3 and the 4 working and taking input and giving output.

+Now, I need to add some unit tests for using the opcode in the series of commands and then implement that.